 The Pediatric Physical Therapy Residency Program supports the mission of Saint Francis University by providing quality educational, clinical, and research opportunities.
-In conjunction with the DiSepio Institute for Rural Health and Wellness and the greater university environment this faculty-student practice will enable participants to apply evidence-based skills through a variety of learning activities and experiences.
-By achieving the program goals (listed below), resident have the opportunity to become leaders within their communities while shaping the knowledge, skills, and professional behavior that will dictate the future of pediatric physicaltherapy.
+In conjunction with Saint Francis University, this program and parterning organization will enable participants to apply evidence-based skills through a variety of learning activities and experiences.
+By achieving the program goals (listed below), resident have the opportunity to become leaders within their communities while shaping the knowledge, skills, and professional behavior that will dictate the future of pediatric physical therapy.

 The Pediatric Physical Therapy Residency Program at Saint Francis University is accredited by the American Physical Therapy Association as a post professional residency program for physical therapists in pediatric physical therapy.
 This program allows a licensed physical therapist resident to gain additional knowledge and training in the pediatric physical therapy specialty area and prepares the resident to become a board certified pediatric clinical specialist.
-This residency is offered through a partnership with Camco Physical and Occupational Therapy, LLC.
+This residency is offered through partnerships with Positive Steps Therapy and Kids First.

 DiSepio Notice of Privacy Practices

 The program duration is 12 months beginning August 1.
 The curriculum consists of a variety of learning experiences including lecture, laboratory, case study, self-study, observation, time in mentored pediatric clinical practice, and non-mentored pediatric clinical practice.
-The primary clinical practice setting is school-based physical therapy and experience in other settings is also provided.
+Experience in multiple practice settings is provided.

 Additional affiliation agreements with clinical sites for the residency program will be considered on an individual basis.